 - Reading is taught with a minimum of the “exceptions to the rules” that plague so many struggling readers.

-Students learn that English makes a lot more sense than most people know because it is based on predictable syllabic, spelling, Anglo-Saxon, Greek and Latin patterns.
+- Students learn that English makes a lot more sense than most people know.
+English is complex but it is actually based on predictable patterns.

-Wilson Reading is a system of reading tutoring, based on Orton-Gillingham and years of research and experience, that organizes the English language by its six syllable types and spelling patterns.
-Wilson Reading Tutoring is recommended for students from grades two through adult who need a higher level of reading intervention than is possible in a regular classroom setting.
+Wilson Reading is a structured, sequential system of reading tutoring, based on Orton-Gillingham and years of research and experience.
+Wilson Reading tutoring is recommended for students from grades one through adult who need a higher level of reading intervention than is possible in a regular classroom setting.

 Orton-Gillingham is an approach to reading acquisition that is well researched and takes the whole child into consideration.
-Originally taught to doctors, teachers and therapists at Columbia University and at Mass General Hospital, it is based on the work of Dr. Samuel Orton (who first discovered and studied dyslexia) and Anna Gillingham.
-Together, they researched and formulated the most effective reading remediation techniques based on the mechanisms involved in the language-learning processes in individuals.
-The Orton Gillingham approach also forms the basis for much of Wilson reading tutoring.
+Originally taught to doctors, teachers, and therapists at Columbia University and at Mass General Hospital, it is based on the work of Dr. Samuel Orton (who first discovered and studied dyslexia) and Anna Gillingham.
+Together, they researched and formulated the most effective reading remediation techniques.

 The ability to read well is crucial

 Reading is a skill that opens the world to us.
-When a person has to work too hard to read, whether it is frustrating or time consuming or even to the point where it is a tormenting ordeal, you know how that difficulty impacts every area of life.
+When a person has to work too hard to read – whether it is frustrating, time-consuming, or even to the point where it is a tormenting ordeal – the world of the reader may seem smaller, harder to navigate, and intimidating.

 In school – During my student teaching practicum for high school English language arts, I was dismayed by the inadequate reading and writing skills of far too many of my bright, talented students.
 Since that time, my teaching focus has been to help as many students as I can to be free from the misery of falling behind in subjects in which they would excel were they not struggling to keep up with their academic reading and writing.

 In life – Many adults silently suffer the inability to read.
-This silent epidemic prevents too many creative, intelligent people from pursuing their highest career goals, being part of cultural and political discourse, enjoying reading for its own sake, and freely communicating with loved ones, in business, online and in higher education.
+This silent epidemic prevents too many creative, intelligent people from pursuing their highest career goals; being part of cultural and political discourse; enjoying reading for its own sake; and confidently communicating personally, in business, and in higher education.

-At home – Homeshcooling is an educational option that my family and I have embraced wholeheartedly.
-When children do not readily assimilate reading skills, even with the excellent one-on-one, individualized teaching that learning at home affords, some students may be thwarted in their efforts to read and therefore to pursue their other educational interests.
+At home – Homeschooling is an educational option that my family and I have embraced wholeheartedly.
+When children do not readily assimilate reading skills, even with the excellent one-to-one, individualized teaching that learning at home affords, some students may be thwarted in their efforts to read and therefore to pursue their other educational interests.

 Reading sparks personal, intellectual and spiritual growth and opens us to the joys of exploring the worlds of literature, the marvels of modern life, and our place in political and cultural discourse.

-If you have questions about reading tutoring, or would like more information, please contact us.
+If you have questions about reading tutoring, homeschooling talks, or would like more information, please contact us.